 Pros: Durable, stable, updated model,

-Cons: Can be tight around the midfoot (tailored fit)
+Cons: Can be tight around the midfoot for people with wide feet

 The Asics Kayano is a popular shoe with a great legacy.
 In fact, this is one of the longest-running shoe series with this being the 28th version of the Kayano.